How to Self-Host Everything: A 2026 Beginner's Guide

 usermod -aG sudo deploy

-# Set up SSH key authentication
+# Set up SSH key authentication (way better than passwords)

 mkdir -p /home/deploy/.ssh